 - No interest will be charged or accrued during the concurrent six-month period that there is no payment due.
 Starting on month 7 with your first on-bill loan payment, your annual, fixed interest rate will be reduced to 5.50% from 5.99% until the loan is paid in full.

 - Your Loan Maturity Date will be extended by an additional 6 months and you will continue to be charged the Program Charge for an additional 6 months until the new Loan Maturity Date.

 The six-month temporary loan payment deferral is available until May 31, 2020.
-If we do not receive your executed program documents by May 31, 2020, you will no longer be eligible for opting in.

 Here are some FAQ to help:

 I want to opt-in, but I am confused on who needs to sign the letter I’ve received from Concord.
 All individuals who signed as a Borrower the original Consumer Loan Note or Note, Disclosure, and Security Agreement, as may be applicable, must sign the letter.
 Only then will the letter, combined with the completed Utility Authorization signed by the Hawaiian Electric Companies Account Holder(s), will constitute as a Deferral Agreement.
 If more than one individual signed as a Borrower, each individual can submit the signed signature page electronically, by facsimile, or by mail as indicated at the end of the letter.